-When you enable TLS, you also need to decide whether to enable client authentication.
-With client authentication, all clients connecting to your database will be required to present a valid client certificate for the connection to succeed.
-Although client authentication is not required by Redis Cloud, we do recommend it.
+When you enable TLS, you also need to decide whether to enable client authentication, which requires that all database clients present a valid client certificate for authentication.

-- Under the Access Control & Security subsection, click the SSL Client Authentication slider.
+In the Access Control & Security section, enable the SSL Client Authentication setting.

 To require client authentication, select Enforce client authentication.

-Next, either provide an X.509 certificate containing a public key for your client, or generate one by clicking Generate Client Certificate.
+Next, either provide an X.509 certificate containing a public key for your client or use the Generate Client Certificate button to generate one.